lidofinance/dc4bc/HowToReinit.md

 ### Running the reinit

 After everyone has generated the reinit.json file and verified the checksum, you must choose **one** participant that will prepare the reinit Operation for everyone.
-She must use the ```reinit_dkg``` command in dc4bc_cli to send the message to the append-only log:
+This participant must use the ```reinit_dkg``` command in dc4bc_cli to send the message to the append-only log:
 ```shell
 $ ./dc4bc_cli reinit_dkg reinit.json
 ```